chessntonic/TourismAgencySystem/README.md

 ## Project Description:
 - This is a project for our Patika+ Bootcamp, in which we have to develop a system for a tourism agency.
 - The system must be able to manage the agency's customers, employees, and reservations.
-- Short video description can be found at: https://youtu.be/5X6Z3Z3Z3Z4
+- Short video description in Turkish can be found at: https://youtu.be/5X6Z3Z3Z3Z4

 ## Project Structure:
 - There are two main user types, admin and agency employee.